yuliusc/unsplash-copy/README.md

 Simple application using API from Unsplash.com.
 The application allows you to search and view photos.
 After pressing the photo, detailed information about it is displayed.

+## Technologies
-Technologies: React.js, SCSS, REST API
+React.js, SCSS, REST API